malikpiara/moon/pages/score.md

 It doesn't have to be this way.
 Every decision we make about how we spend our time counts.
 Every day, we have a chance to make little choices that can steer our life towards a better future.
 We can have more control of what lies ahead if today, we're brave enough to make a decision about what's important for us. — And about what is not.

+What is one thing you really want to get out of life?
+Can you think about opportunities you pursued that get you no closer to achieving it?

 \--

 Thank you [Nina](https://www.linkedin.com/in/nina-zavrieva-ab76625/), for encouraging me to reflect and take a deeper look into how to make my life goals more concrete and tangible, so I can have a better chance of achieving them.